cpetrich/zs2decode/docs/format.rst

 Chunk types names are chosen to be readable ASCII text, comprising mostly of underscore (``_``), digits ``0`` to ``9``, and English letters ``A`` to ``Z`` and ``a`` to ``z``.
-Very few chunk type names include other characters, in particular chunk type names starting with ``nt&)m_``.
+Very few chunk type names include other characters.
 The chunk type name length is limited to 254 characters since an indicated length of ``255`` (``0xFF``) represents an "End-of-Section" chunk.
 Also, chunk type names of length 0 (``0x00``) do not exist.